bitburner-official/bitburner-src/doc/FAQ.md

 ### Logs (using [electron-log](https://github.com/megahertz/electron-log#readme))

-You may want access the logs to get information about crashes or such.
+You may want to access the logs to get information about crashes and such.

 - on Linux: `~/.config/bitburner/logs/main.log`
 - on macOS: `~/Library/Logs/bitburner/main.log`